2022-2023 rate changes

 - Minor tariff language changes

-There is also a separate proposal to revise SMUD's Open Access Transmission Tariff (OATT).
+There is also a separate revision to SMUD's Open Access Transmission Tariff (OATT).

-The proposal includes the following increases for all customers:
+The approved changes include the following increases for all customers:

 - 1.5% rate increase effective March 1, 2022